×

-Deltoid Muscle Anatomy & Function
+Deltoid Muscle Anatomy: Origin, Insertion, Innervation & Function

 The deltoid muscle is a large triangular-shaped muscle located in the proximal upper extremity.
 It forms the rounded contour of the human shoulder.
 The borders of the deltoid are visible when the arm is abducted against resistance.
 The distal attachment of the deltoid can be palpated on the lateral surface of the humerus.
+Its name come from its shape, where it looks like the inverted Greek letter delta (Δ).

 The deltoid muscle is one of the six scapulohumeral muscles (deltoid, teres major, supraspinatus, infraspinatus, subscapularis, and teres minor).
 These muscles are relatively short muscles that pass from the scapula to the humerus and act on the glenohumeral joint.